 Volunteers, faith communities and supporters will have a place to serve their neighbors in need.

 ICS is often the place to go in Pima County for those who have nowhere else to turn.
 Our programs enable seniors and people with disabilities to stay safe and independent in their homes.
 We also assist individuals and families facing food hardship, job loss and financial crisis regain stability and gather the resources to move forward to self-sufficiency.

 At its onset in 1985, ICS served several hundred people a year.
 Today, community need and our services are growing profoundly.
-ICS presently provides services to nearly 41,000 people each year.
+ICS presently provides services to more than 52,000 people each year.
 From a nutritious meal for a low-income senior or family in financial distress, to job counseling that helps an out-of-work breadwinner regain sustainable employment, to rides to the doctor’s office, to assistance with mail, bills or small home repairs for clients who can no longer see or achieve mobility, ICS meets essential needs in very practical ways.